vuejs/docs/src/guide/transitions-overview.md

 ![Ease Comparison](/images/css-vs-js-ease.svg)

 Take a bounce, for instance.
 In CSS we have to declare each keyframe, up and down.
-In JavaScript, we can express all of that movement within the ease, by declaring `bounce` in the GreenSock API (other JS libraries have other types of easing defaults).
+In JavaScript, we can express all of that movement within the ease, by declaring `bounce` in the [GreenSock API (GSAP)](https://greensock.com/) (other JS libraries have other types of easing defaults).

 Here is the code used for a bounce in CSS (example from animate.css):